nichtlegacy/letterboxd-graph/README.md

 - Creates SVG graphs in light and dark themes with embedded profile images and the Letterboxd logo.
 - Customizable year, week start, and output paths.
 - Automatic daily updates via GitHub Actions.
+- **Hover Support**: Hover over a cell to display additional information about the films watched on that specific day.
+(Visible only when the image is opened in a browser).

 ## Usage